-Podiums, gardens, shrubbery and Estate Areas - These areas are provided for the enjoyment of all residents at Aspect.
-No ball games are permitted within these areas, except within designated facilities.
-The interfering or removal of any plants is not permitted, and the interfering of any water features is not permitted.
+Podiums, gardens, shrubbery and Estate Areas - These areas are provided for the enjoyment of all residents at the Development.
+No ball games are permitted within these areas.
+The interfering or removal of any plants is not permitted.

 Pets - All pets are to be registered and authorised by the landlord.
-Authorisation requests can be obtained from the management office.
-See pet policy on page 13.
+Authorisation requests can be obtained from your Housing Officer.